 The TI-84 Plus CE includes a rechargeable battery that keeps you from having to head to the store to stock up on batteries.
-It also means you need to make sure your calculator is fully charge before class and especially before heading out for standardized college testing.
-The calculator is approved for PSAT, SAT, ACT and AP exams.
+It also means you need to make sure your graphing calculator is fully charged before class and especially before heading out for standardized college testing.
+The calculator is approved for PSAT, SAT, ACT, and AP exams.

-The icon-based menu makes it easy for student to navigate.
-The fx-9750GII also includes several soft-menus to easily access functionality for common tasks.
+The icon-based menu makes it easy for students to navigate.
+The FX-9750GII also includes several soft-menus to easily access functionality for common tasks.
 The high-resolution LCD display includes enlarged-dot area technology that enhances the visuals—lines and curves are sharp and easier to see and comprehend.
 The high-speed CPU processes lengthy calculations and complex graphs quickly and accurately, which is essential during test time when every second counts.

-Speaking of test time, test takers can also benefit from the Casio fx-9750GII – it’s approved for use on the PSAT, SAT and College entrance exams, as well as AP tests.
-The Casio fx-9750GII requires four AAA batteries and includes built-in USB functionality for connecting with other devices.
+Speaking of test time, test takers can also benefit from the Casio graphing calculator—it’s approved for use on the PSAT, SAT, and college entrance exams, as well as AP tests.
+The FX-9750GII requires four AAA batteries and includes built-in USB functionality for connecting with other devices.

 The Casio FX-9860GII features an oversized, high-resolution display, making it much easier to view the graphs and data displays on the calculator screen.
 Plus, the backlit display feature can be turned on to improve visibility.
-The FX-9860GII can be used for a variety of math courses from Pre-Algebra to Statistics and has expanded functionality, such as the built-in spreadsheet application that makes it useful for science courses like Biology, Chemistry, Physics and even Business & Finance courses.
-It’s great for students who are taking Calculus courses.
+The calculus calculator can be used for a variety of math courses from Pre-Algebra to Statistics and has expanded functionality, such as the built-in spreadsheet application that makes it useful for science courses like Biology, Chemistry, Physics, and even Business & Finance courses.
+It’s especially great for students who are taking Calculus courses.

 You can navigate the functions by using any of the 15 pre-loaded icon menus.
 It features the same speedy processing as other models and is even approved for use in college entrance exams and AP tests.